elibtronic/2025_state_of_scholarly_communication/README.md

 #### Outreach for Open Access!

 The library is developing a program to contact Brock affliated authors of these **128** articles to encourage them to submit an eligible version into the Brock Digital Repository to achieve Open Access.
 All researchers will need to is copy and paste the DOI of their paper and upload a PDF copy to a [form]().
-Below is a screenshot of what this form looks like.

 ![Share Your Papers](syp_form.png)